Updated in november 2020

 How will heat mapping help me understand my audience?

 Heat mapping will show you how far users scroll down pages, where they click on a page (and how frequently) and what channel clicks have come from.
-Understanding how a user moves about a page will help you know if a website design is working.
+Your website data is easy to analyse: the CTA might be bright orange or not, making you see where you are losing your users.
+Understanding how a user moves about a page will help you know if your website design is working.